- UI Design

 Design and Development

-I did interactive Adobe XD prototypes (this was before Figma was government approved) to help federal clients have more of a vision for product enhancements, but also created static code prototypes for communicating with engineers.
+I did interactive prototypes to help federal clients have more of a vision for product enhancements.
 After getting sign off it was up to me to collaborate with the technical folks to write Backbone.js code and navigate their development ecosystem to add new features and components.
-We focused not only on the design cohesion, but also Section 508 accessibility which hadn’t been a primary focus before.
+I focused not only on the design cohesion, but also Section 508 accessibility which hadn’t been a primary focus before.

 Findings